-An inspiration to many, he suffered at the hands of the Scottish State for his defence of Hollie Grieg and her mother Ann.
+An inspiration to many, he suffered at the hands of the Scottish state for his defence of Hollie Greig and her mother Ann.

 One of Robert's supporters, when told of the news, summed it up as follows:

-One name, that of the Sheriff accused by Hollie Greig of being part of the paedophile and satanic rape gang, has been redacted.
+One name, that of the sheriff (Scots judge) accused by Hollie Greig of being part of the paedophile and Satanist rape gang, has been redacted.

 Scottish Criminal Cases Review Commission